Marco Streller

 Marco Streller (born 18 June 1981) is a Swiss former footballer who played as a striker and is best known for his years with FC Basel and the Switzerland national team.
 He was the sporting director of FC Basel from June 2017 until June 2019.
 Since February 2020 he works as a TV expert for the Swiss Pay TV broadcaster Teleclub.

 Club career

 Youth football

 Streller was born in Basel and began his youth football with local club FC Aesch, coming through the ranks between 1988 and 1997.
 He then played three seasons for FC Arlesheim in the 2.
 Liga.

 Basel

 Streller started his professional football career with local club FC Basel under manager Christian Gross in 2000.
 He played his League debut in St. Jakob-Park being substituted in during the 66th Minute at St. Jakob-Park on 11 July 2001 in the 3–1 home win against Servette.
-Unluckily in the last minute of the game he scored an own goal, a deflected header, after Servette had taken the last corner kick.
+In the last minute of the game he scored an own goal, a deflected header, after Servette had taken the last corner kick.